 CMC and Acute Hospitals

-There is a growing interest in CMC from acute hospitals particularly A&E departments.
+There is a growing interest in CMC from acute hospitals, in particular A&E departments.
 This includes both the creation and viewing of urgent care plans.
 We have undertaken work in some hospitals to ensure CMC plans are automatically flagged to those working in acute settings.
-We recognise that hospitals are complex organisations and that we need to work with clinicians across a range of specialities, as well as I.T. departments and general management to drive uptake of CMC and help improve communication between services.
+We recognise that hospitals are complex organisations and that we need to work with clinicians across a range of specialities, as well as IT departments and general management, to drive uptake of CMC and help improve communication between services.

 We are increasingly seeing the important application of CMC beyond the end of life/palliative care beginnings from which we started.
 We think that CMC could play an important role for other patient cohorts, such as those with long-term medical conditions where an urgent care situation could arise more frequently and in specific areas such as dementia or chronic respiratory disease.
 We would love to hear from you across the MDT and clinical spectrum to see how CMC might benefit your patients.

-We have established a Patient Reference Group to ensure our service and materials benefit from the patient and carer perspective and are always looking for new members to this group to increase the diversity and experiences available to us.
-We also hold a quarterly Clinical Forum to ensure the needs of clinicians using CMC are being met, and work with the group to test ongoing content and learn more about the commissioning and policy environment they are operating in.
+We have established a Patient Reference Group to ensure our service and materials benefit from the patient and carer perspective.
+We are always looking for new members to this group to increase the diversity and experiences available to us.
+We also hold a quarterly Clinical Forum to ensure the needs of clinicians using CMC are being met.
+We work with this group to test ongoing content and learn more about the commissioning and policy environment they are operating in.

-We also hold a regular stakeholder meeting where anyone associated with CMC, from CCG commissioners to GPs to administrators are welcome to attend and get updates on the service as well as give feedback on ongoing refinements.
-This type of engagement and the feedback we receive is highly informative to our work and to ensure CMC is as relevant and as useful as possible.
+In addition, we hold a regular stakeholder meeting where anyone associated with CMC, from CCG commissioners to GPs and administrators are welcome to attend and get updates on the service as well as give feedback on ongoing refinements.
+This type of engagement and the feedback we receive is highly informative to our work and helps ensure CMC is as relevant and as useful as possible.